squeek502/BWAPI-Lua/docs/source/api/differences.rst

       print(string.format("There's a nuke at %s", tostring(pos)))
    end

+.. _differences-unitfilter:

 UnitFilter
 ----------

-All functions that take a UnitFilter parameter now expect either:
-- A Lua function that takes a unit and returns a boolean.
+All functions that take a UnitFilter parameter now expect a Lua function that takes a unit and returns a boolean.
-- A UnitFilter instance from :mod:`BWAPI.Filter`

 .. note::

-   :mod:`BWAPI.Filter` :class:`UnitFilter` instances can be still used by calling them with a :class:`Unit` as the parameter (e.g. ``BWAPI.Filter.CanAttack(unit)``)
+   :mod:`BWAPI.Filter` functions can be used by calling them with a :class:`Unit` as the parameter (e.g. ``BWAPI.Filter.CanAttack(unit)``)

    These filters can also be combined by using the normal Lua boolean operators and wrapping/returning the result in a function.
 The function can then be passed as an argument to functions that would normally take a :class:`UnitFilter` in C++, like so: